dart-lang/language/working/augmentations/feature-specification.md

 *   Two different declarations of the same constructor both specify a default value of the same parameter.
-    *This is an error even in it is the same default value.
+    *This is an error even if it is the same default value.
     Parameter default values can be defined by the introductory declaration or by an augmenting declaration, but at most once.*